 I think if you're going to make a mousse for yourself then you deserve to get plenty of flavour from it – and this one certainly offers that!

 The traditional recipe for this age-old favourite can be adapted for one person.
 With the quantities below it works best in a 4 inch (10 cm) diameter ramekin dish.

 Make the most of the 'old' potato season with this fluffy creamy mountain of lovely mash – flavoured with sage and a little spring onion it's brilliant.

-This is a one-person portion (a man-sized portion almost!) that is made in a 4½ inch (11 cm) ramekin.
-It is possible, I've discovered, to cook it on top of the stove (see note at end of recipe), but I have to say I've come to the conclusion it's less
+A one-person portion (a man-sized portion almost!) that is made in a 4½ inch (11 cm) ramekin.
+It is possible to cook it on top of the stove.

 Return to Homepage